helmetjs/helmet/README.md

 );
 ```

 You can get the default directives object with `helmet.contentSecurityPolicy.getDefaultDirectives()`.
-Here is the default policy (whitespace added for readability):
+Here is the default policy (formatted for readability):

 ```
 default-src 'self';